tomcritchlow/tomcritchlow.github.io/_posts/2022-06-03-indie-consulting-map.md

 layout: blog
 ---

-I've got a few friends on the cusp of independent life, either just about to leap into the unknown or already quit and they're and trying to figure it out.
+I've got a few friends on the cusp of independent life, either just about to leap into the unknown or already quit and they're trying to figure it out.

 So here's a half-baked thesis and possible blueprint for navigating indie life.